 We wouldn’t be able to put on our show without your generous support.
 Please consider donating to MVN.
 As a registered charity, all donations over $50 will receive a tax receipt.
 Thank you for your support!

 It is the 50th anniversary of MVN…what an honour to be part of this milestone show.
-On behalf of MVN 2019: Circadian Rhapsody, we would like to take a moment to thank our wonderful team, including the promotions, tech, and backstage crews who have been working tirelessly behind the scenes to make this show a reality.
+On behalf of MVN 2020: Back to the Suture, we would like to take a moment to thank our wonderful team, including the promotions, tech, and backstage crews who have been working tirelessly behind the scenes to make this show a reality.
 We would also like to thank our wonderful emcees and all the performers who have been rehearsing since the beginning of the school year to put on an amazing show!
 Thank you to Queen’s University and the UGME for your ongoing support, as well as to the Kingston community and local businesses.
 And last but not least, thank you to the previous directors and all of their hard work in keeping this wonderful tradition alive.

 To our QMed family, thank you for being so awesome and providing us with countless reasons to celebrate you!
 Not only is MVN a fantastic show – it is also a provides a great opportunity to share the wonderful talents of our students that may otherwise go unnoticed.